Yordan Alvarez Player Props: Astros vs. Pirates

-On Tuesday, Yordan Alvarez (coming off going 3-for-4 with a double and two RBI) and the Houston Astros face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 6:35 PM ET.
+The Houston Astros and Yordan Alvarez, who went 0-for-4 last time in action, battle Rich Hill and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-In his last appearance, he strung together three hits (going 3-for-4 with a double and two RBI) against the Pirates.
+In his previous game he had a hitless performance (0-for-4) against the Pirates.

 Yordan Alvarez Game Info & Props vs. the Pirates